Parsa307/ReLGL-Android-Menu-OSS/README.md

 This project is continuing the legacy of LGL Mod Menu!

 Is in WIP!
 Please be patient!
 Open Issues if any bugs are found.
+Before opening any issues, check [Known issues](https://github.com/Parsa307/ReLGL-Android-Menu/issues/2)

 # Credits
 Thanks to the following individuals without them The project might have been impossible!